Core values and beliefs | How we help |

 Get in touch

-The Diaconate serves those in crisis or in challenging situations within the Redeemer Downtown congregation only.
+The Diaconate serves only those in crisis or challenging situations within the Redeemer Downtown congregation.

 If you are in need of practical help, please call the Diaconate Helpline listed below, and the deacon or deaconess on call will return your call within 36 hours.
 You will be asked some basic questions that we ask everyone who calls for assistance so that we can assess how to best help.
 The information you share with us will be kept confidential.
 Please keep in mind, due to limited resources, the Diaconate cannot take on all requests for assistance.